BreaBang/todo-mvc-auth-local/README.md

 One thing I would do is add some logic to the percentage calculation so that 0 and 100% were the min and max values.
 Right now it displays "NaN" or Not a NUmber if there are no todo items left and sometimes it display "infinity".

-A second thing I would do is streamline the css on all four pages and use an easier to read font.
+A second thing I would do is more work on the CSS.
+This current version is not mobile friendly and can't really be used on a phone.
+The CCS also needs to be streamlined on all four pages and an easier to read font should be added.

 Third, I would make sure the color scheme and alt text on the app were more accessible.

+Additionally, there are other features that need to be added such as:

+- Password reset
+- Different dashboards for different projects
+- The ability to keep have serpate private group task boards or dashboards and to join or leave those groups of teams.